 Your choices are:

-The decision about whether to have surgery for scoliosis takes into account your personal feelings and the medical facts.
+The decision whether to take medicine to quit smoking takes into account your personal feelings and the medical facts.

-Are there other reasons you might want to have surgery for scoliosis?
+Are there other reasons you might want to take medicine?

-Are there other reasons you might not want to have surgery for scoliosis?
+Are there other reasons you might not want to take medicine?

 These personal stories may help you make your decision.